svenfraeys/SublimeFoldPython/README.md

 You can fold, navigate, extend python code in a very fast and easy way. instant fold all methods, leaving docstrings visible, extending your current code.

-More information in how to use will come soon

 ## Features
 * Folding code, fold and unfold contents where the cursor exists
 * Smart selecting, selecting needed pieces of code